Flying-fox roost monitoring and locations

 National flying-fox monitoring program

-The National Flying-fox Monitoring Program (NFFMP) is coordinated by the Australian Government Department of the Environment (DoE) and Commonwealth Scientific and Industrial Research Organisation (CSIRO) and commenced in November 2012 as part of a four year project.
+The National Flying-fox Monitoring Program (NFFMP) is coordinated by the Australian Government Department of Agriculture, Water and the Environment (DoAWE) and Commonwealth Scientific and Industrial Research Organisation (CSIRO) and commenced in November 2012.
 The aim of the program is to establish a reliable baseline estimate of the flying fox populations, abundance and distribution, and over time to estimate trends.
 The department regularly contributes data to the program on a quarterly basis that leads to the NFFMP quarterly report.
 An interactive web viewer visually presenting the census data is also available on the Australian Government – Department of Environment website.